Pietro Scarpini

-Pietro Scarpini (6 April 1911 – 27 November 1997) was an Italian classical pianist, harpsichordist, composer and conductor, who had an international performing career as a pianist from the late 1930s to the late 1960s.
+Pietro Scarpini (Roma, 6 April 1911 – Firenze, 27 November 1997) was an Italian classical pianist, harpsichordist, composer and conductor, who had an international performing career as a pianist from the late 1930s to the late 1960s.
 He was particularly known for interpreting 20th-century repertoire, including Schoenberg's Pierrot lunaire and Busoni's "vast and fiendishly difficult" Piano Concerto.

 Biography

 Scarpini was born in Rome in 1911.
 His mother was a pianist.
 He studied piano with Alfredo Casella and composition with Ottorino Respighi at the Accademia Nazionale di Santa Cecilia of his home city, where he was additionally taught by Alessandro Bustini, Bernardino Molinari (conducting) and Fernando Germani (organ).
 While still a student, he married Teresita Rimer, also a musician, in 1934.
 He graduated in 1937.
 At the behest of his father, an army officer, he also studied literature and philosophy the University of Rome.

 His first public performance came in 1936, and the following year, Scarpini substituted as the soloist at a concert at the Teatro Adriano in Rome, playing Mozart's Piano Concerto No. 9 (Jeunehomme) with the Orchestra dell'Accademia Nazionale di Santa Cecilia.
 His performance was well received, and led to engagements to play in Berlin with the Berlin Philharmonic Orchestra, and then to concerts in Florence, Budapest, Berlin and Lübeck in 1938.

 His performing career was interrupted by the Second World War; after briefly teaching at the Parma Conservatory, he settled at the Conservatorio Luigi Cherubini in Florence in 1940, remaining on the faculty until 1967.
 After the war, he resumed touring within Europe, and from 1954, he also performed in the US and Canada.
 In the 1940s, he assembled a group – the Ensemble of the Accademia Filarmonica Romana – to perform Schoenberg's Pierrot lunaire in Europe, which he conducted.
 His career was hampered by ill health; he was diagnosed with diabetes in 1956, and had a heart attack in 1982.
 He retired from public performance towards the end of the 1960s but continued to teach, from 1967 at the Milan Conservatory.
 He also taught at Accademia Musicale Chigiana in Siena, and held the international chair in piano for contemporary music in Darmstadt, Germany.
 His notable students include the American pianist, David Burge.

 As a composer, Scarpini arranged Mahler's Symphony No. 10 for two pianos (early 1950s), and wrote a piano concerto and a piano quintet.

 He died on 27 November 1997 in Florence.